w-lfpup/wctk-js/docs/events.md

 }
 ```

-Two required properties instruct the Events controller to bind a set of `callbacks` to a `host`.
+The `Events` controller binds a set of `callbacks` to a `host`.

-Afterwards, the Events controller adds the callbacks as event listeners on a `target` node.
+Afterwards, the `Events` controller adds the callbacks as event listeners on a `target` node.

-The `target` node could be a shadowRoot, a document, or the custom element itself.
+The `target` node can be a shadowRoot, a document, or the custom element itself.

 If the `target` property is undefined, the `host` property is used as a fallback.